Mellieħa

 Mellieħa (il-Mellieħa [ɪl mɛˈlːɪːħɐ]) is a large village in the Northern Region of Malta.
-It has a population of 10,087 as of March 2014.
+It has a population of 11,389 as of 2019.
 Mellieħa is also a tourist resort, popular for its sandy beaches, natural environment, and Popeye Village nearby.

 Etymology

 The name Mellieħa is derived from the Semitic root m-l-ħ, which means salt.
-This is probably derived from the ancient Punic-Roman salt pans which existed at Mellieħa Bay.
+This is probably due to the ancient Punic-Roman salt pans which existed at Mellieħa Bay.
 The site of the salt pans is now occupied by the Għadira Nature Reserve.

+Local council

+The Mellieħa Local Council was created in 1993 with the introduction of local government in Malta under the Local Councils Act (Act XV of 1993).
+The council’s administrative area covers Mellieħa and the nearby village of Manikata and forms part of Malta’s Northern Region.
+The council offices are located at 126, Triq il-Mitħna l-Ġdida, Mellieħa, MLĦ 1107.

+Mellieħa maintains town-twinning relations with the Comune di Cavriglia (Tuscany, Italy), a partnership whose agreement dates back to the late 2000s and has been periodically renewed through cultural and youth exchanges.

+Following the 2024 local elections, an arrangement between councillors led to Gabriel Micallef (PN) serving as mayor and Matthew Borg Cuschieri (independent) as deputy mayor for the 2024–2029 term.

 History

 Prehistory to Middle Ages

 Mellieħa was first inhabited in around 3000 BC, during the Neolithic period.
 Several megalithic remains have been found, including the temple of Għajn Żejtuna, as well as several caves and tombs, in which tools and pottery fragments were found.

 During the Roman period, troglodytes began to live in the caves of Mellieħa's valleys.
 The cave settlements continued to exist during Byzantine rule, but were abandoned in the early medieval period.

 According to the Acts of the Apostles, St. Paul was shipwrecked in Malta in around 60 AD, possibly in the nearby St. Paul's Bay.
 According to local tradition, St. Luke, who was accompanying St. Paul, came across one of Mellieħa's caves and painted the figure of Our Lady on the rock face.
 In 409 AD, the cave was consecrated as a church, and it is now known as the Sanctuary of Our Lady of Mellieħa.

 Mellieħa was one of the first ten parishes of Malta.
-It still existed in 1436, but it was abandoned soon afterwards in the late 15th or early 16th century, since the north of Malta was no longer safe due to raids by Muslim corsairs.
+It still existed in 1436, but was abandoned soon afterwards in the late 15th or early 16th century, since the north of Malta was no longer safe due to raids by Muslim corsairs.